Clichy-sous-Bois: Transport

+Clichy-sous-Bois is not served directly by any station of the Paris Métro, RER, or suburban rail network.
+Since 2019, it has been directly served by the T4 Tramway, which connects to the Le Raincy – Villemomble – Montfermeil station on Paris RER line E. Before the opening of the tramway, it was claimed the time needed to travel via public transport to the city centre of Paris is about 1.5 hours.

+Rail service is expected to directly serve the commune by 2026 with the planned Clichy-Montfermeil station of the under construction Line 16 of the Paris Métro.

 Economy

 As of 2007 the unemployment rate was around 20%.
-It was close to 50% in the housing estates defined by The Economist as "the worst."
+It was close to 50% in the housing estates which were defined by The Economist as "the worst."

 Politics

-In 2007 the voting turnout for the presidential election in Clichy was 82%.
-The voter registration had increased by less than 20%.
+In 2007, voter turnout for the presidential election in Clichy was 82%.

 Education

 There are twelve preschool sites, and eleven elementary school sites.